Planimal-Info/site-capstone/planning/project_plan.md

 ## Problem Statement and Description

-Insert the latest summary of your problem statement and app description.
 Problem Statement:
 New York State lacks a easy to use plant and animal database that academics and hobbyists can readily access.